Lameguy64/PSn00bSDK/README.md

 contributed example programs are welcome.

 There's also [Lameguy's PlayStation Programming Tutorial Series](http://lameguy64.net/tutorials/pstutorials) for learning how to program for the PlayStation.
-The tutorials should still apply to PSn00bSDK.
+Much of the tutorials should apply to PSn00bSDK.

 ## To-do List

 * psxspu: Plenty of work to be done.
 Hardware timer driven sound/music system may need to be implemented (an equivalent to the Ss* series of functions in libspu basically).
-Need to figure out the correct frequency table for playing sounds in musical note notation.
 Functions that make use of the SPU RAM interrupt feature to play or capture streamed audio should also be added.

 * psxcd: Implement a command queue mechanism for the CD-ROM?

 * libc: Improve the memory allocation framework with multiple allocators, GC and maybe helpers to manage swapping between main RAM and VRAM/SPU RAM.

-* Support for MDEC, and tooling to transcode videos to .STR files (either reimplementing the container and compression format used by the Sony SDK, or a custom format with better compression).
+* Further support for MDEC, and tooling to transcode videos to .STR files (either reimplementing the container and compression format used by the Sony SDK, or a custom format with better compression).

 * Pad and memory card libraries that don't use the BIOS routines.

 ## Credits